David Wengrow

-David Wengrow (born 25 July 1972) is a British archaeologist and Professor of Comparative Archaeology at the Institute of Archaeology, University College London.
-He co-authored the international bestseller The Dawn of Everything: A New History of Humanity which was a finalist for the Orwell Prize in 2022.
+David Wengrow FSA (born 25 July 1972) is a British archaeologist and Professor of Comparative Archaeology at the Institute of Archaeology, University College London.
+He co-authored the New York Times bestseller The Dawn of Everything: A New History of Humanity, which was a finalist for the Orwell Prize in 2022, and won the 20th Wenjin Book Prize, one of China's highest literary honours.
 Wengrow has contributed essays on topics such as social inequality and climate change to The Guardian and The New York Times.
-In 2021 he was ranked No. 10 in ArtReview’s Power 100 list of the most influential people in art.
+In 2021 he was ranked No. 10 in ArtReview's Power 100 list of the most influential people in art.

 Education

 Wengrow enrolled at the University of Oxford in 1993, obtaining a BA in archaeology and anthropology.
 He went on to qualify for an MSt in world archaeology in 1998 and then studied for a D.Phil. under the supervision of Roger Moorey completed in 2001.
 Andrew Sherratt was a notable influence during Wengrow's time at Oxford.

 Academic career

 Between 2001 and 2004 Wengrow was Henri Frankfort Fellow at the Warburg Institute and Junior Research Fellow at Christ Church, Oxford.
 He was appointed to a lectureship at the UCL Institute of Archaeology in 2004, and in 2011 he was made Professor of Comparative Archaeology (a post formerly held by Peter Ucko).
 Wengrow has conducted archaeological excavations in Africa and the Middle East, most recently with the Sulaymaniyah Museum in Iraqi Kurdistan.
 He is the author of three books and numerous academic articles on topics including the origins of writing, ancient art, Neolithic societies, and the emergence of the first states in Egypt and Mesopotamia.
 In 2020 Wengrow completed a book on the history of inequality with the anthropologist David Graeber just three weeks before Graeber's death.
 The Dawn of Everything: A New History of Humanity was published in the autumn of 2021.